vtex-apps/graphql-example/docs/README.md

 This project use as dependency the [graphql-markdown](https://github.com/exogen/graphql-markdown) project, to generate markdown documentation based on GraphQL schema.

-Do you need run this command below, in you terminal, to generate the documentation:
+Do you need run this command below, in your terminal, to generate the documentation:

 ```bash
 yarn graphql-markdown